marcocondrache/bd-project/docs/technical_analysis.md

 **Flow**:

+- If the product is not locked by a non-zero `locked_quantity`, the user can delete the product.
 - The user must confirm the deletion.
 - _Deleted_at is set to the current timestamp._
 - _The product sequence is incremented._